75Justin/DictSnap-API/README.md

 ## 👣 How to use DictSnap: Step-by-step

 - Type an English word in the search bar.
-- View its meaning, synonyms, and an example.
+- View its meaning, phonetic, and an example.
-- Click the heart icon to add it to favorites.
+- Click the "Add to favorite" button to add it to favorites.
 - Your recent searches appear in the history section.

 ## 🌟 Features